rakrkracker/Disaster-tween-analysis/README.md

 An exploratory data analysis and implementation of a random forest and bidirectional LSTM (BiLSTM) based models to predict disasters from tweets for a kaggle challenge.

-## Kaggle competition
-This project is in response to the kaggle Distaster Tweets competition https://www.kaggle.com/c/nlp-getting-started - Twitter has become an important communication channel in times of emergency.
-The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
-Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).
-In this competition, the challenged is to build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.

-## Dataset
-The data was taken from 10,000 tweets that were cand classified as associated with disaster or not.
-Is was created by the company figure-eight and originally shared on their [‘Data For Everyone’ website here.](https://appen.com/open-source-datasets/)

 ## Libraries used
 * TensorFlow
 * Keras